ErSudhanshuShukla/Arduino-ESP-Projects/Arduino_Projects/Safety_Security/Smart_Fire_Extinguisher/README.md

 > - Use **2 × 18650 Li-ion cells** with a proper holder.
 > - If required by your relay module, connect **Arduino GND and battery negative (–)** together (common ground).
 > - Keep water away from electronic components while testing.
-> - This is a prototype and not a certified fire safety device.

 ## 💻 Software Used
 - [**Arduino IDE**](https://www.arduino.cc/en/software/)